 Unsurprisingly, cuisine in the Turks and Caicos is heavily seafood based.

 Conch is especially popular, with Conch salad, Conch fritters, and cracked Conch all on the menu throughout the archipelago.

 Other seafood favorites include crab and rice, lionfish, and lobster and chips!

 As for what to drink, like most Caribbean islands rum is the spirit of choice here.
 There’s only one Turks and Caicos rum, Bambarra Rum, so getting your hands on some is a must.

 Aruba Or Turks And Caicos: Which Is The Better Choice?

 Both Turks and Caicos and Aruba make excellent holiday destinations, and both have gorgeous beaches and vibrant cultures.

 However if beaches are your main priority, and you’re looking to relax and unwind, then Turks and Caicos is probably a better holiday destination than Aruba.
 The island is very laid back, quiet, and the beaches are unparalleled in the Caribbean.

-Smaller Aruba has some great beaches too, but also has a fun nightlife and decent shopping, making it the best destination for tourists looking to do a little more than just sunbathe and swim.
+Smaller Aruba has some great beaches too, but also has a fun nightlife and decent shopping scene.
+That makes it the best destination for tourists looking to do a little more than just sunbathe and swim.